parse-community/docs/_includes/rest/sessions.md

 For normal user login with the <code class="highlighter-rouge"><span class="custom-parse-server-mount">/parse/</span>login</code> endpoint, the Parse Cloud will set the automatically-created `Session` object's `installationId` to the `X-Parse-Installation-Id` header passed on the login or signup request.
 Therefore, for these scenarios, you don't need to manually associate the `Session` object with an installation.

-The following API is most useful for "Parse for IoT" apps (e.g. Arduino or Embedded C).
+The following API is most useful for "Parse for IoT" apps (e.g. Embedded C).
 During IoT device provisioning, the phone typically does not know the `installationId` of the IoT device.
 The provisioning process typically goes like this:

 1. Phone creates a restricted session (with blank `installationId`) for the device.
 2. IoT device acts as a Wi-Fi software access point.
 Phone passes this newly-created session's token, along with the Wi-Fi password, to the IoT device.